ddupont808/discord-onion/README.md

 # discord-onion
 A working node and implementation of a decentralized clone of Discord's API powered by Tor and IPFS

+***Anonymity should not be expected in the current version until IPFS gets Tor support or the IPFS dependency is removed!***

 ## Getting Started

 To create a local development copy of the node, clone the client repository into a directory of your choice: